INEXX1096/NYUDL_mid/Checkpoint/README.md

     `./Checkpoint/checkpoint-900/`

 3.  **Run Inference:**
-    * The `DL_Mid.ipynb` notebook is configured to automatically load the model from the `./Checkpoint/checkpoint-900/` path.
+    * The `DL_Mid.ipynb` and `inference.ipynb` notebooks are configured to automatically load the model from the `./Checkpoint/checkpoint-900/` path.